clarknelson/craft-recaptcha-3/README.md

 ## Using Craft reCAPTCHA 3

-The 1.2.0 update brings a friendly API to our plugin.
-I have added twig extensions to define functions that can be called from templates.
+The 1.2.0 update brings a more friendly API to our plugin.

+There are two new ways to include the recaptcha on the page.

 ```twig
 {# This is a "simple" version that will instantly request a score when ready #}